-District collects data District team uses data Data is disaggregated Unsure Number of violent incidents that occur at school Student out-of- school suspensions Student expulsions Student referral to disciplinary alternative education programs Student referral to law enforcement Involvement of SRO in disciplinary event Length of time (days) of disciplinary actions Number of bullying allegations Number of students reporting race- or discrimination- related concerns Number of students receiving mental health services on campus (by school or non-school providers)
+District collects data District team uses data Data is disaggregated Unsure Number of violent incidents that occur at school Student out-of- school suspensions Student expulsions Student referral to disciplinary alternative education programs Student referral to law enforcement Involvement of SRO in disciplinary event Length of time (days) of disciplinary actions Number of bullying allegations Number of students reporting race- or discrimination-related concerns Number of students receiving mental health services on campus (by school or non-school providers)

-Number of students referred to offcampus outpatient mental health provider or counselor

-Number of students referred to an inpatient mental health provider

-Number of students identified with risk of suicide

-Number of students known to have died by suicide

-Number of students referred to child welfare for investigation and reason for referral (excluding anonymous reports)

-Number of students experiencing a mental health crisis transported for emergency detention by medical or law enforcement personnel
+Number of students referred to off- campus outpatient mental health provider or counselor Number of students referred to an inpatient mental health provider Number of students identified with risk of suicide Number of students known to have died by suicide Number of students referred to child welfare for investigation and reason for referral (excluding anonymous reports) Number of students experiencing a mental health crisis transported for emergency detention by medical or law enforcement personnel

-- 35. Does your district have a research or accountability department or access to an evaluation partner, such as a local university, to support data collection, analysis, and use?
+partner, such as a local university, to support data collection, analysis, and use?

-- O Yes
+O Yes

+O No

+O Unsure

+Next, we would like to ask some questions about staff professional development related to mental and behavioral health.

+36. Does the district have a system to track staff professional development?

+O Yes, at the district level

+O Yes, at the campus level

-- O No
+O No

-- O Unsure
+O Unsure

+35. Does your district have a research or accountability department or access to an evaluation